Mattlister/FilmDBMain/README.md

 ### Images

-* The image chosen was used because it's an instantly recognisable character from the world of cinema from in the past 40 years.
+* The image chosen was used because it's an instantly recognisable character from the world of cinema from the past 40 years.
 The target audience will range in variation and so I had to think of something that was striking, not a frightening image for smaller children but cool enough to bring people to the site.
 The image I chose I believe represented this idea very well and the image stood out in the overall design of the site.

-### Styling

-* I like the applications I design to be clean without being over the top and so I did the same with this.
-No over wording on the pages, just something to get you started.

 ### Fonts

 * As standard when building a site, I used [Google Fonts](https://fonts.google.com/) and spent time looking through the options.
 I wanted something that looked futuristic to tie in with the image and engaging to the user.

 Chosen Fonts: Montserrat

 [My page](https://film-db.herokuapp.com/)